Who is Mirjam Yeboah?

 Costumes

-2025 — Lopun hetkenä hoviin tuotiin nuori narri, dance piece, Nadja Leham & work group, Barker theatre, Turku
+2025 — Lopun hetkenä hoviin tuotiin nuori narri (dance,) Nadja Leham & work group, Barker theatre, Turku.

-2022 — Music artist Lxandra, stage, Flow Festival, Helsinki
+2022 — Visual image (live stage,) music artist Lxandra, Flow Festival, Helsinki.

-2013 — Tule sellaisena kuin olet, theatre play, Lapin Ylioppilasteatteri, Rovaniemi
+2013 — Tule sellaisena kuin olet (theatre,) Lapin Ylioppilasteatteri, Rovaniemi.

 Exhibitions

-2025 — Don’t Thank For the Food (group installation), installation by Antonia Atarah & work group, Caisa Culture Centre, Helsinki
+2025 — Don’t Thank For the Food (group installation,) Antonia Atarah & work group, Moving in November festival, Caisa Culture Centre, Helsinki.

-2023 — Don’t Thank For the Food (group installation), installation by Antonia Atarah & work group, Hangö teaterträff, Hanko
+2024 — Don’t Thank For the Food (group installation,) Antonia Atarah & work group, Hangö teaterträff, Hanko.

-2016 — Art collective Kalto spring exhibition (group exhibition), Rovaniemi
+2016 — Vapaus - Art collective Kalto spring exhibition (group exhibition,) with the work MUTABU, Galleria Kajo, Rovaniemi.

 Residencies

-2018 — Common Ground artistic residency, Cork, Ireland
+2018 — Common Ground artistic residency, Makeshift Ensemble, Cork, Ireland.